RocaVincent/iguane_harmonization/README.md

 ## Harmonization training

-To train your own harmonization model, you can use the scrip *./harmonization/training/main.py*.
+To train your own harmonization model, you can use the script *./harmonization/training/main.py*.
 The following variables need to be defined:
 - `dataset_pairs`: A list of infinite iterators corresponding to each source domain.
 Each one yields a batch with images from the reference domain and images from the source domain.
 To implement them, you can use one of the two functions defined in *./harmonization/training/input_pipeline/tf_dataset.py*.
 Both work from files in *TFRecord* format ([documentation](https://www.tensorflow.org/tutorials/load_data/tfrecord)) where each entry must have been encoded from a dictionnary with `mri` key associated with the MR matrix as value. **Important:** The intensities must have been scaled/shifted to have median of brain intensity and backgroud to 0 and -1, respectively (`mri = mri/500-1` after [preprocessing](#preprocessing)).
   - `datasets_from_tfrecords`: Creates dataset pairs without bias sampling.
   - `datasets_from_tfrecords_biasSampling`: Creates dataset pairs with the bias sampling strategy described in our paper.
 The function we used to compute the sampling probabilities in our experiments is in *./harmonization/training/input_pipeline/bias_sampling_age.py*.